-The resonant excitation of SPP leads to highly efficient electron acceleration and modulation as shown in Fig.~\ref{fig:e_trajectory}(c) where the energy gain is $4.0~\si{TeV/m}$ in peak and the acceleration can be maintained for $40~\si{\mu m}$ or 3 Rayleigh length $Z_R$.
-Due to the continuous trapping process, the energy spectrum is broad.
+The resonant excitation of SPP leads to highly efficient electron acceleration as shown in Fig.~\ref{fig:e_trajectory}(c), where the energy gain is $4.0~\si{TeV/m}$ in peak and the acceleration can be maintained for $40~\si{\mu m}$ or 3 Rayleigh lengths $Z_R$.
+Due to the continuous trapping process, the electron beam is modulated to be helical, imprinted by the laser field.
+Therefore, the modulation frequency $\omega_m$ is $\omega_m=\omega_l$.
+The energy spectrum is broad.
 Part of electrons, e.g. $18.7~\si{pC}$ or about $10\%$ of the total trapped electrons, can be accelerated to high energy $>90~\si{MeV}$ due to the early trapping.
-These electrons can rotate around the channel axis, being confined closely along the interface with the helical modulation as shown in Fig.~\ref{fig:e_trajectory}(a) and (b).
-The modulation is introduced during the injection process by the laser field with the frequency $\omega_m=\omega_l$.
+These electrons can rotate around the channel axis while being confined closely along the interface, as shown in Fig.~\ref{fig:e_trajectory}(a) and (b).
 The rotation is driven by the azimuthal components, and the frequency $\omega_r$ is estimated as $\omega_r = \sqrt{e(E_{\phi}+ \beta_z c B_r)/m_e a}$.
 With the value of fields from PIC simulations, $\omega_r\simeq 2 \pi\times 10^{13}~\si{Hz}$ or $\lambda_r=2\pi c/\omega_r \simeq 30~\si{\mu m}$, as shown in Fig.~\ref{fig:e_trajectory}(d).
 The normalised phase velocity of the modulation is given as $\beta_{ph}\simeq 1 / (1-\omega_r/\omega_m) > 1$, which allows the constructive interference.